swt30/thesis/chapters/02-eos/02-eos.md

 I have made the equation of state freely available online at [github.com/swt30/WaterData.jl](http://www.github.com/swt30/WaterData.jl)

-> TODO: actually deliver on this promise
+> TODO: actually deliver on this promise now that Oli is finishing with the code!